0xProject/0x-protocol-specification/staking/staking-specification.md

 );

 /// @dev Emitted by MixinFinalizer when rewards are paid out to a pool.
-/// @param epoch The epoch when the rewards were earned.
+/// @param epoch The epoch when the rewards were paid out.
 /// @param poolId The pool's ID.
 /// @param operatorReward Amount of reward paid to pool operator.
 /// @param membersReward Amount of reward paid to pool members.